Bridging Mechanistic Interpretability and Prompt Engineering with Gradient Ascent for Interpretable Persona Control: Method

 \subsection{Fluent Gradient Ascent}

-Given a persona steering vector $\mathbf{v}$, we discover natural language prompts that maximally steer the model away from the target persona.
-We define the persona reduction objective as the negative cosine similarity between the prompt's representation and the steering vector:
+Given a persona steering vector $\mathbf{v}$, we discover prompts that maximally steer the model away from the target persona.
+We define the persona reduction objective as the negative scaled projection of the prompt's representation onto the steering vector:

-where $\mathbf{t}$ is a prompt and $\mathbf{e}(\mathbf{t})$ is its representation at the target layer.
-Minimizing this objective discovers prompts whose representations point away from the persona direction.
+where $\mathbf{t}$ is a prompt and $\mathbf{e}(\mathbf{t})$ is the representation of the last token of $\mathbf{t}$ at the target layer.
+Maximizing this objective discovers prompts whose representations point away from the persona direction.

 However, optimizing $f(\mathbf{t})$ alone often yields unnatural or nonsensical prompts.
 Following the fluent dreaming framework~\citep{thompson2024fluentdreaminglanguagemodels}, we balance persona steering with prompt fluency: